CarlosGarcell/ReorgResearch/readme.md

 We're assuming you have already installed Composer, Vagrant and VirtualBox, so we're skipping straight to setting up the app.

-In case you haven't you won't be able to proceed the installation!!
+In case you haven't you won't be able to proceed with the installation!!

 Minimum Requirements:
 - PHP v5.6.4 (anything lower than this version will not allow Laravel 5.3 to be installed)